19890 Shenandoah School Road

 Each spring Daffodil Hill explodes with thousands of blooms, attracting visitors from around the world.
 An estimated 300,000 daffodils fill the fields and cover hillsides.

-Check weather reports before making the drive to Daffodil Hill, which sits at 3,000-foot elevation in Amador County.
+Check weather reports before making the drive to Daffodil Hill, which sits at 3,000-foot elevation in Amador County, as late snowfall may cause a closure.

 12594 Kennedy Mine Rd, Jackson, CA 95642